Crystal Palace Documentation

 Command Pop Push Description

-export OBJECT BYTES Turn object on stack into PIC
+export OBJECT BYTES Turn object on stack into bytes

 generate $VAR ## Generate ## random bytes and assign to $VAR